 [Related Reading: AWS Security Best Practices]

-How to Protect Your Workloads on AWS
+How to Secure AWS Workloads

 There’s no denying that strengthening your AWS workload security comes with a unique set of challenges.
 Some of the biggest cloud security issues companies struggle with include: